cardano-foundation/developer-portal/docs/get-started/cardano-cli/get-started.md

 ### CARDANO_NODE_NETWORK_ID

-Each network has a unique identifier (--mainnet or --testnet-magic NATURAL), this is used by the node-to-client protocol to make sure we are talking to a node on the desired network.
-It is very useful to setup an environment variable for the network id, the alternative is to provide the flag `--testnet-magic <network-id>` on each command that interact with the node.
+Each network has a unique identifier (--mainnet or --testnet-magic NATURAL).
+This is used by the node-to-client protocol to ensure communication with a node on the desired network.
+It is useful to set up an environment variable for the network ID.
+Alternatively, you can provide the flag `--testnet-magic <network-id>` with each command that interacts with the node.

 - **Mainnet**
 ```bash